Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 \begin{exe} \ex \glll 하기야 짐승도 잘 가르치기만 하면 어느 정도는 순치될 수 있다. \\ \textit{hagiya} \textit{jimseungdo} \textit{jal} \textit{gareuchigiman} \textit{hamyeon} \textit{eoneu} \textit{jeongdoneun} \textit{sunchidoel} \textit{su} \textit{itda.} \\ well animal-\textsc{add} well teach-\textsc{nmlz}-\textsc{only} do-\textsc{cond} some degree-\textsc{top} tame-\textsc{pass} possibility exist-\textsc{decl} \\ \trans `Well, even an animal can be tamed to some extent if you just teach it well.' \end{exe}

 As a consequence, constituency and morphology are interleaved.
 Verb phrases may dominate nominalized VPs, auxiliary constructions are explicitly layered, and clause boundaries are marked through functional projections rather than inferred from endings inside terminals.
-The resulting trees reflect derivational structure more transparently than those found in the Sejong or Penn Korean treebanks.
+The resulting trees represent derivational and functional morphology more explicitly than the Sejong or Penn Korean treebanks.

-More broadly, this design choice reflects assumptions that are familiar from generative grammar, in which functional morphemes are treated as syntactically active heads rather than as purely morphological affixes.
-By projecting case markers, auxiliaries, and clause-linking elements as independent nodes, the Kaist treebank adopts a view of word-internal structure that is compatible with derivational approaches to syntax, where hierarchical structure is built through the successive introduction of functional material.
-This alignment should be understood as representational rather than theory-testing, as the treebank remains a descriptive resource rather than an implementation of a specific grammatical model.
+More broadly, this design choice is compatible with grammatical traditions in which functional morphemes are treated as syntactically visible elements rather than as purely morphological affixes.
+By projecting case markers, auxiliaries, and clause-linking elements as independent nodes, the KAIST treebank represents aspects of word-internal structure within the constituency tree.
+This alignment should be understood as representational rather than theory-testing, since the treebank remains a descriptive resource rather than an implementation of a specific grammatical model.

-This choice also weakens any strict commitment to eojeol-based syntax.
-Phrase boundaries may cut across traditional word units, and syntactic heads may correspond to morphemes rather than surface words.
-While this increases linguistic expressiveness, it complicates direct comparison with eojeol-based treebanks and requires parsers to reason jointly about morphology and syntax.
+This choice also means that the eojeol is not always the terminal domain of constituency structure.
+Phrase boundaries may be represented below the eojeol level, and syntactic heads may correspond to morphemes rather than surface-form units.
+While this allows morphosyntactic information to be encoded directly in the tree, it complicates direct comparison with eojeol-based treebanks and requires parsers to model morphology and syntax within a single constituency representation.

-In short, the Kaist treebank treats eojeol as a composite, not primitive, unit, and makes functional morphology an explicit participant in constituency structure.
+In short, the KAIST treebank treats eojeol as a composite unit in many cases, and represents functional morphology as part of constituency structure.